 ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are tested to see how well they work.
 Use the menu to see other pages.

 What are clinical trials?

-Researchers are always looking for better ways to care for patients with different types of breast cancer.
+Researchers are always looking for better ways to care for people with different types of breast cancer.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
 In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Clinical trials are used for all types and stages of inflammatory breast cancer.
 Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
 These types of studies evaluate new drugs, different combinations of treatments, new approaches to radiation therapy or surgery, and new methods of treatment.

 People who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
 However, there are some risks with a clinical trial, including possible side effects and the chance that the new treatment may not work.
 People are encouraged to talk with their health care team about the pros and cons of joining a specific study.
 Clinical trials are used for all types and stages of breast cancer.

 Some clinical trials study new ways to relieve symptoms and side effects from breast cancer treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your doctor about clinical trials for symptoms and side effects.